Post-Master’s Certificate in Expressive Arts Therapy

 Certification Information

-Our EXAT certificate is designed to meet the educational requirements to become a Registered Expressive Arts Therapist (REAT) with the International Expressive Arts Therapy Association (IEATA).
-Please see the post graduate requirements at www.ieata.org.
-Graduates must independently apply for registration through the IEATA.
+Our EXAT certificate is designed to meet the educational requirements to become a Registered Expressive Arts Therapist (REAT) with the International Expressive Arts Therapy Association (IEATA) under Categories B and C. Please see the education requirements at www.ieata.org.
+We offer two pathways for admission:

 • A master’s degree in Psychology, Educational Psychology, Counseling, Social Work, Marriage and Family Therapy, or related Mental Health Discipline

-• Demonstrated experience in one or more of the expressive arts modalities
+• Demonstrated ongoing experience in one or more of the expressive arts modalities

 The EXAT certificate admits three times a year, in the fall, winter, and spring.
 You are welcome to take EXAT elective courses (1-credit courses) as a student-at-large, but this does not constitute official admission to the certificate program.